FailAcademy/learning/web-dev-foundation/_slides/01-html-css/02-css-intro.md

 2. What are CSS Statements
 3. What is Cascading Order/Specificity
 4. CSS Selectors
-5. CSS Classes and IDS
+5. CSS Classes and IDs
 6. Browser Development Tools
 7. What is the CSS box model